 NCI Clinical Assay Development Program (CADP)

-The NCI Clinical Assay Development Program (CADP) is requesting project applications from investigators seeking clinical assay validation resources.
+The NCI Clinical Assay Development Program (CADP) provides tissue and laboratory resources for analytical and clinical validation of an assay to predict response to treatment or disease outcome.
 These resources are designed to assist with the development of assays that may predict therapy response or prognostic behavior of a diagnosed cancer, primarily for use in clinical trials.
 Approved projects for the NCI CADP will be provided access to the Institute’s assay development and validation resources, including project management support.

 For more information on the CADP or to submit an application, please visit: http://cadp.cancer.gov/.
 Please note that this call for applications is not a solicitation for biomarker discovery and is not a grants program.

 NCI Cancer Diagnosis Program (CDP): Human Biospecimen Resources